Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Illustrative Example

+The parameters for the optimization problem~\eqref{eqn:fin} are given as follows.
+For all $i=1,2,\dotsm,N$, the weighting matrix $Q_i$ is chosen as $Q_i=I_T\otimes\operatorname{diag}(1,1,1,0,0,0,0,0,0,0,0,0)$, and $R_i$ is chosen as a zero matrix, which means only the tracking error is penalized in the objective function. $d_{\textup{safe}}$ is chosen as $0.5\,\textup{m}$.
+Moreover, there is no constraint imposed on the system output.
+The lower bound and upper bound of the control input are chosen as $-0.7007\,\textup{N}$ and $0.2993\,\textup{N}$, respectively.
 For demonstrative purposes, the initial positions of 8 agents are located at different vertices of a cube, and each agent aims to move towards its corresponding diagonal vertex without making any collision.
 For example, the destination of the agent that initially located at $(-1\,\textup{m},-1\,\textup{m},-1\,\textup{m})$ is considered as $(1\,\textup{m},1\,\textup{m},1\,\textup{m})$.
-The simulation is implemented in the environment of Python 3.7 with two processors Intel(R) Xeon(R) CPU E5-2695 v3 @ 2.30GHz.
-The constrained data-driven predictive control optimization problem is solved by GUROBI.
+The simulation is implemented in a desktop platform with Intel(R) Xeon(R) W-2225 CPU @ 4.10GHz.
+The constrained data-driven predictive control optimization problem is solved by Casadi.
 By implementing the controller determined from the proposed approach, real-time trajectories of all the agents are illustrated in Fig.~\ref{fig:Trajectory_3D}.
 The 3D illustration clearly shows that the control objective in terms of path tracking is achieved, and no collision occurs in the whole process.
-To clearly visualize the paths of the agents, Fig.~\ref{fig:Trajectory_2D_1} and Fig.~\ref{fig:Trajectory_2D_2} present the 2D views of the real-time trajectories, where the top view and side view are depicted separately.
-Furthermore, Fig.~\ref{fig:Distance} presents the distances between each pair of agents, and it is obvious that all the agents are strictly constrained within the prescribed safe distance.
-Additionally, Fig.~\ref{fig:Control_Inputs1} and Fig.~\ref{fig:Control_Inputs2} present the thrust of the 4 motors for all the agents.
-It can be observed that the box constraints in terms of the control input are well guaranteed.
-With the descriptions and pertinent analysis above, the effectiveness of the proposed approach is appropriately demonstrated.